As a general rule of thumb, the average tesla battery has a range of average of 262 miles on a single charge.

 At a constant speed of 50 mph, a Tesla battery will last 6 hours.
 Total Tesla battery life by warranty is 8 years, at which time the battery capacity should be more than 70%.

 Assuming an average commute time in the United States of 0.5 hours per day, 8 years is the equivalent of 5840 hours driving.

 If you are thinking of purchasing yourself a Tesla, the important thing to remember is how many far and long journeys are you planning on taking using your new Tesla.

 This is because a lot of Tesla beginners often get caught out and confused with the switch from gas mileage to an electric battery, struggling to wrap their heads around just how far they can travel on an electric battery.

 This is called range anxiety – when EV drivers are concerned about getting caught in the middle of a journey with a dying battery and no way to recharge.
-However, this is a rare occurrence as Teslas are able to travel for well over a hundred mile on a single charge.
+However, this is a rare occurrence as Tesla models are able to travel for 267-375 miles before needing recharging.

 Tesla Battery Models